riquellopes/tiopatinhas/README.md

 It's so simple, but necessary who you'll create an account on [organizze](https://www.organizze.com.br/).
 Why you need do that?
 Because the [organizze](https://www.organizze.com.br/) has an [api](https://en.wikipedia.org/wiki/Application_programming_interface) and It'll help you to organize your financial.
 * **Second step:** You need to read that simple Portuguese [steps](https://github.com/organizze/api-doc#fazendo-uma-requisi%C3%A7%C3%A3o) to create your access token.
 * **Third step:** You should to create an account on [sendgrid](https://sendgrid.com/) service, after account created, access the [documentation](https://sendgrid.com/docs/ui/account-and-settings/api-keys/) to create your app key is very simple.
 * **Fourth step:** To scheduled your app, you need to create an [aws account](https://docs.aws.amazon.com/AmazonSimpleDB/latest/DeveloperGuide/AboutAWSAccounts.html), to use the lambda service.
 To build the lambda deploy, I used the [serverless](https://serverless.com/), because it's simple and I don't want to worry it.
+In this [serverless post](https://serverless.com/blog/framework-example-golang-lambda-support/) you can read the how to easy for create a lambda function with [serverless](https://serverless.com/).

 #### Enviroment variables:
 ```sh